-People have said I’m too optimistic about this, but I believe that for most people the answer is a clear “no”.
-This is despite Wikileak’s most recent data dump that implies the CIA has “tools” to unlock smartphones and TVs.
+People have said I’m too optimistic about this, but I believe that for most people the answer clearly “no”.
+This is despite Wikileak’s recent data dump that implies the CIA can unlock smartphones and TVs.

 The difference here lies between “having the ability” and actually doing so.

 We need to keep in mind that the CIA is a spy agency.
-They exist to spy on foreign powers (and those with connections to them) that might endanger our national security.
+They exist to spy on foreign powers that might endanger our national security.

-It’s also important to note that the intelligence community as a whole has been on high alert since 9/11, and they have now turned their attention to possible “bad actors” within in the US itself.
+It’s also important to note that the intelligence community has been on high alert since 9/11.
+Now they have turned their attention to possible “bad actors” within in the US itself.

 Recent acts of terrorism both here and abroad have been “homegrown.”
-The terrorist who mowed down people in Nice, France, in July 2017 was a French citizen.
+The terrorist who mowed down people in Nice in 2017 was a French citizen.
 In London, the person who recently wreaked havoc was a British citizen.
-The terrorists in San Bernardino and Orlando were either native or naturalized American citizens.
+The terrorists in San Bernardino and Orlando were American citizens.

-The American Civil Liberties makes it clear that spying on American citizens without warrants or judicial oversight is illegal.
-Despite this, there is probably lots of “listening in” by these agencies on people and groups they suspect of being “radicalized” to carry out attacks.
+The American Civil Liberties makes it clear to spy on American citizens without warrants or judicial oversight is illegal.
+Despite this, there is probably lots of “listening in” by these agencies on people and groups they suspect of “radicalization” to carry out attacks.

-Most of this spying is carried out with warrants.
+Most of this spy activity is carried out with warrants.
 Others, though, may get caught up in the intelligence agencies’ nets.
 Once an intelligence agency pinpoints someone to spy on, they gather information on perhaps “illegal” activity.
 Also, the track basically all electronic information tied to that person as well.